Search indexes

 • Combining conditions on any subset of indexed data into a single index scan.

-While search indexes support the use of non-textual data, such as numbers and exact match strings, the most common use case for a search index is to index text in a document.
+While search indexes support indexing of non-textual data, such as numbers and exact match strings, the most common use case for a search index is to index text in a document.

 To show the capabilities of search indexes, suppose that there's a table that stores information about music albums: